The High Horns Rock Climbing

 If approaching from Aguirre Springs, take the Pine Tree Trail.
 For The Spire and Razorback take the north fork of the trail and go up the canyon between Low Horn 6 and The Spire.
 For the other High Horns, start up from the middle point of the Pine Tree Trail.
 Go up a ridge and pick the gully to follow higher up.

-17 Total Routes
+22 Total Climbing Routes

-Browse More Classics in The High Horns
+Browse More Rock Climbing Classics in The High Horns

 Featured Route For The High Horns